 Effective Email Marketing Strategies and Tips for Successful Campaigns

-We’re into email marketing because it’s a great tool for achieving goals, it’s relatively inexpensive to start and maintain, which is great for small businesses, and it’s effective for communicating with your clients.
+We’re into email marketing for a number of reasons.
+It is a great tool for achieving goals, it’s relatively inexpensive to start and maintain — which is great for small businesses — and it’s an effective way for communicating with your clients.

-But you can only achieve those goals if you know what they are and what you need to do to get there.
-That’s what strategies are for — a sort of roadmaps showing you the way.
-In today’s article, we’ll talk about email marketing strategies in particular.
-Away we go!
+But you can only achieve those goals when you have a clear roadmap.
+That’s what strategies are for — they show you where you need to go and how to get there.
+In this article, we’ll talk about email marketing strategies in particular.
+Let’s dive in.

-• Over 4 billion people use email — and that number is growing.
+• Nearly 4.5 billion people use email — and that number is growing.

-• An email has an average return of $36 for every $1 spent.
+• A marketing email has an average return rate of $36 for every $1 spent.

-• 41% of brands say that email marketing is very critical to their success:
+• 41% of marketers say that email is their most effective marketing channel

 Source: Litmus

-In fact, you can see from the picture above that email marketing is now more valuable as a business asset than ever.
-Experts say that it’s because of the pandemic and the way more people started to make business exchanges online when they had to stay at home.
+In fact, email marketing has become even more valuable as a business in recent years.
+Experts say that it’s because of the pandemic and the way more people started to make business exchanges online while staying at home.

-Then why do we hear that email marketing is a thing of the past year after year?
-That’s just it, email marketing dates back, that’s why you can regularly hear this question, it appears about anything that is old enough.
+Then why do we keep hearing that email marketing is a thing of the past?
+That’s just it, email marketing dates back, that’s why you can regularly hear this question: people ask it about anything that is old enough.
 In reality, though, email marketing hasn’t gone anywhere and it’s as solid as it has always been.
-From the first time your customer interacts with your business to the day they reach the final stage of the consumer decision journey — email marketing is everywhere and it’s versatile.
-The purpose of your emails can range from getting people to tell you more about themselves to getting sales.
+From the first time your customer interacts with your business to the day they reach the final stage of the customer journey — email marketing is everywhere.
+And it’s versatile too: the purpose of your emails can range from getting people to tell you more about themselves to getting sales.

 Why use email marketing strategy

-For starters, we should note that you don’t necessarily need a strategy for emails.
+For starters, you don’t necessarily need a strategy for emails.
 If you’re launching a single newsletter as a hobby, a strategy might be too much for you at the moment.
-But if you have a complex and long project before you or you want to get results out of your hobby newsletter (even just subscribers), there is no way you can do it without a strategy.
-A strategy is your guide that you can refer to avoid getting lost.
+But if you have a complex and long project before you or you want to get results out of your hobby newsletter (even if it’s just growing the number of subscribers), there is no way you can do it without a strategy.
+A strategy is your guide that you need to avoid getting lost.

-It also does several pretty amazing things that would be difficult without it:
+It also helps you do several pretty amazing things that would be difficult without it:

 Lead nurturing

 It shortens the buying cycle.
 If you’re selling complex and/or expensive products, it takes your potential customers much longer to make a purchasing decision.
-Emails help to gradually acquaint them with the idea of having those products.
-Send guides, checklists, how-tos to show the benefits.
+Emails help to gradually acquaint them with the idea of owning those products.
+Send guides, checklists, and how-tos to show the benefits — and they won’t resist the temptation.

 Revenue generation